 But let’s get away from killing off characters because “kill your darlings” goes beyond characters.

 We all have paragraphs, scenes, and chapters that we’re proud of.
-For whatever reasons, we get attached to these parts of our work.
-If we realize that a favorite scene is not moving the story forward or doing anything for the story whatsoever, we have to contemplate cutting it.
+For whatever reason, we get attached to these parts of our work.
+If we realize that a favorite scene is not moving the story forward or doing anything for the story, we have to contemplate cutting it.
 We might try to revise it and work something important into it so we can save it, but some scenes can’t be resuscitated.
 They must be cut in order to maintain the integrity of the manuscript.

 The same is true of sentences, paragraphs, and entire chapters.
 They may contain some of our best work — dazzling turns of phrases, vivid imagery, and compelling ideas.
 But if these portions of our work are not relevant or even essential to the larger body, then they are dragging us down, even if they are brilliant.